Skip to main content

 Your private servers can only be opened during class time.
 Never leave learners alone or unsupervised in a server.
 Educators who open their servers to learners outside of class hours may be subject to immediate suspension.

-Zoom Links:
+Never Sharing Zoom Links:

-Teachers may never send Zoom links to parents or learners regardless if it is via Outschool messaging (neither the Conversations tab nor the Learners tab in the classroom), as all class meetings should begin with the green Start Live Meeting button from the teacher’s end for safety reasons.
-Sending Zoom links via Outschool messaging (even to help a learner access class) violates the Outschool policy and could result in removal from the Outschool platform.
+Teachers should never send Zoom links to parents or learners, regardless of whether it is via Outschool messaging (neither the Conversations tab nor the Learners tab in the classroom), as all class meetings should begin with the green "Start Live Meeting" button from the teacher’s end for safety reasons.
+Sending Zoom links via Outschool messaging, even to help a learner access a class, violates Outschool policy and could result in removal from the Outschool platform.

 Online tools and Third-Party sites:

-Substitutes, Guest Speakers and Co-teachers:
+Substitutes, Guest Speakers, and Co-teachers:

 We only allow substitute teachers if you teach with an organization on Outschool.
-Otherwise, we do not allow for substitutes of any kind, regardless of whether or not the individual is an approved Outschool educator.
+Otherwise, we do not allow substitutes of any kind, regardless of whether the individual is an approved Outschool educator.
 We understand that unexpected emergencies or illnesses may occasionally arise at the last minute, preventing you from teaching your class.
 When this happens, you should cancel the meeting and communicate with the parents / legal guardians to arrange a make-up session or issue a refund.
 The Outschool support team is happy to help when things happen.

 Removal of Adult or Overage Learners (Immediate Account Block):